marmooo/icon-db/README.md

 ## License

-This repository is a collection of works by various artists and is not a coolection of original works.
+This repository is a collection of works by various artists and is not a collection of original works.
 Please see [collections.md](collections.md), which summarizes the icon sets and their licenses.